Skip to content

 Amy Nelson, Director of Legal Services for Whitman-Walker Health, has spent her career working for justice and improving the lives of low-income people and those impacted by structural barriers.
 Amy deeply cares about people – her clients, her team, all relationships.
 She leads with humanity and enthusiasm.
 She centers everyone’s unique needs and feelings as she works to lead, support her team, reduce structural barriers, and improve access by truly seeing the person.
 Colleagues use words like kind, brilliant, and persistent.
 Amy is a deeply respected leader in our community who always seeks ways to increase access to justice for marginalized individuals.
 She is a mentor, supporter, collaborator and innovator.
 Most importantly she is tireless in pursuing justice for her clients and building networks to multiply her impact.
 For these reasons and more, we are pleased to honor Amy Nelson with the 2024 Justice Impact Awards Legal Services award.

 Kathi has worked tirelessly to expand opportunities in the legal profession to all, through her active leadership of the Chapter’s diversity, equity and inclusion efforts and many other initiatives.
 Kathi is a visionary leader who has shown a remarkable commitment to justice in our legal community.
 She is a force multiplier, not only providing legal services directly to clients, but encouraging and inspiring others to do so as well.
-We are thrilled to recognize Kathi Wescott with our 2024 Justice Impact Awards Corporate Legal Department award.
+We are thrilled to recognize Kathi Westcott with our 2024 Justice Impact Awards Corporate Legal Department award.

-Graphic: 2024 Justice Impact Award Law Firm Recipient Jessica Hough
+Graphic: 2024 Justice Impact Award Law Firm recipient Jessica Hough

 2024 Justice Impact Awards Law Firm: Jessica Hough